Indigenous Student Advising

 An Indigenous Student Advisor can help you navigate your academic journey with a holistic approach, including academic, cultural, social and physical considerations.
-We also provide informed assistance for matters that relate specifically to Indigenous students, including Third Party Sponsorship, and admissions pathways.
+We also provide informed assistance for matters that relate specifically to Indigenous students, including Third Party Sponsorship, financial resources, and admissions pathways.

 Cody Isaac | cody.isaac@ubc.ca